sbergot/wandering-mushroom/content/2020-12-05-body-augmentations.md

 Surely a good tech specialist should be able to get rid of this kind of signature?
 For the most part yes.
 But not entirely.
 That means that any cyberware is going to leave some additional trace.
 Which translate to more heat.
-If you don't want to add a "heat malus" stat you might just make it a constant across all equipment by default.
+If you don't want to add a "heat malus" stat, you might just make it a constant across all equipment by default.
 Special equipment may have "no heat malus" or "double heat malus".

 # The rule of cool

 This one is tricky.
 I used to play some feng-shui where you get a bonus every time someone made something cool.
-It was super cringy and I gree tired of it.
-But most cyberpunk cyberware sit in the "moderately useful, slightly stupid, cool as hell" design space.
-When someone thinks of something cool but you have a few minor objection try to let it go and allow it.
+It got boring quickly with a lot of forced awkward actions.
+However most pieces of cyberware sit in the "moderately useful, slightly stupid, cool as hell" design space.
+When someone thinks of something cool but you have a few minor objections, try to let it go and allow it.

 This is a very subjective limit to place.
 It will depend on the tone of the game and the player expectations.